keel-hq/keel-website/src/v1/guide/documentation.md

 #### Quay Webhooks

-Documentation how to setup quay webhooks for __Repository Push__ events is available here: [https://docs.quay.io/guides/notifications.html](https://docs.quay.io/guides/notifications.html).
+Documentation on how to setup Quay webhooks for __Repository Push__ events is available here: [https://docs.quay.io/guides/notifications.html](https://docs.quay.io/guides/notifications.html).
 These webhooks should be delivered to `/v1/webhooks/quay` endpoint.
 Any number of repositories can send events to this endpoint.

+#### Azure Webhooks

+Documentation on how to setup Azure webhooks is available here: https://docs.microsoft.com/en-us/azure/container-registry/container-registry-webhook.
+Azure webhooks should be delivered to `/v1/webhooks/azure` endpoint.

 #### Receiving webhooks without public endpoint